Alice Springs: Sport

-Alice Springs has a high rate of participation in many different sports, including australian rules, baseball, basketball, boxing, cricket, football, golf, hockey, rugby and tennis.
+Alice Springs has a high rate of participation in many different sports, including Australian rules, baseball, basketball, boxing, cricket, football, golf, hockey, rugby and tennis.

 Australian rules is a particularly popular sport in Alice Springs in terms of both participation and as a spectator sport.
 The Central Australian Football League formed in 1947 has several teams.
 The sport is particularly popular in Indigenous communities.
 The local stadium, Traeger Park, has a 10,000 seat capacity and was designed to host (pre-season) AFL and was the home to the Northern Territory Thunder until 2019.
 In 2004, an AFL pre-season Regional Challenge match between Collingwood Football Club and Port Adelaide Football Club attracted a capacity sell-out crowd.

-Football is popular among the younger community.
+Association football is popular among the younger community.
 A high number of children play the game.
 It is also played frequently by amateur adults in different divisions.
 There is also an all-African league in Alice Springs.
-The most successful Club in the town is the Vikings Football Club, located at Traeger Park.

 Both codes of Rugby are played in Alice Springs.
 Rugby union, managed by the Central Australian Rugby Union Association (CARU) is played in conjunction with the Northern Territory Rugby Union calendar which runs during Darwins dry season.
 The Central Australian Rugby Union administers a four team competition based in Alice Springs with matches played between October and March at ANZAC Oval.
 The First Central Australian Club Competition commenced in 1986.
 There are four senior teams; Dingo Cubs Rugby Union, Kiwi Warriors Rugby Union, Eagles Rugby Union and Devils Rugby Union.

 Rugby league has been a part of the local sporting scene since 1963.
 The Australian Rugby League has held a number of pre-season games in Alice Springs, at ANZAC Oval.
 The local competition is the Central Australian Rugby League and sanctions both Junior and Senior Rugby League matches.
 The season usually kicks off around March/April and runs through to Late August.
 There are four senior teams in Alice Springs: Wests, Memo, United and Vikings.
 Matches are held during the winter months at ANZAC oval on Saturday afternoons.

 Cricket is a popular sport in Alice Springs and is primarily played at Traeger Park.
 The Imparja Cup Cricket Carnival first was played in 1994 and attracts Indigenous teams from all across Australia.
 The four main clubs are Federal Demons CC, Rovers CC, RSL Works CC and Wests CC.